BKinya/Android-FAQ/README.md

 ### Technical Writing
 Technical writing is writing about technology, any writing to provide technical information.

 To get started, pick a topic in your area of specialization, for instance Android development, and write about it.
-It could be something new you learnt, how you fixed a bug, a guide how to a given API in your app among others.
+It could be :
+- something new you learnt
+- how you fixed a bug
+- a guide on how to use a given API in your app among others...

 Check out this article:  [Technical Writing: How Do I Get Better at it](https://harunwangereka.medium.com/technical-writing-how-do-i-get-better-at-it-4af86aa49a38) by Harun Wangereka to learn how to get better at technical writing.